TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 1/John 1.19.md

 ---

-And this is the witness of John, when the Jews sent unto him from Jerusalem priests and Levites to ask him, Who art thou?
+This is John's testimony, when the Jews sent priests and Levites from Jerusalem to ask him, "Who are you?"